Rose-Wangechi-Datagirl/Fifa21-data-cleaning/README.md

 - Use player names at the player url column to update the long name.
 Check if there are duplicates, change column names accordingly for consistency and neatness.
 - Ensure all columns are put in the right data type format and drop all irrelevant columns.

+## Conclusion
+Cleaning the FIFA 21 data was a bit challenging.
+Despite the challenges encountered, the messy dataset was transformed into a state that renders it ready for use in analysis and any other future uses